 The information below has been developed to provide parents with information on policies and procedures of The Curious Caterpillar.
 Please read carefully and contact us to discuss any new ideas, concerns, or questions you may have.

-Please note that our program is a Year-round program, but we do have an official start of a new school year each fall.
-The 2017 - 2018 school year will begin on September 5, 2017.
+Please note that our program is a Year-round program, but we do have an official start of a new program year each fall.
+The 2017 - 2018 program year will begin on September 5, 2017.
 Regardless of when a child enrolls, they are subject to any updates to policies as they occur.

 If there are any changes to pricing, the The Curious Caterpillar team will provide new rates with at least three months' notice.